Catholic Church in Lithuania

 Among the Baltic states, Lithuania is the country with the highest percentage of Catholic population.
-Almost three-quarters (74.19%) of Lithuania's population, self-identified as Catholics in the 2021 census.
+Almost three-quarters (74.19%) of Lithuania's population self-identified as Catholics in the 2021 census.
 The country is divided into eight dioceses including two archdioceses and a military ordinariate.

 St. Casimir (Kazimieras, 1458–1484) is the only canonized saint of Lithuania.
 He is the patron of the country and Lithuanian youth.
-Archbishop Jurgis Matulaitis-Matulevičius (1871–1927) was beatified in 1987.
+Polish saint Raphael Kalinowski was born in Lithuania's capital Vilnius, then controlled by the Russian Empire.
+Archbishop Jurgis Matulaitis-Matulevičius (1871–1927) was beatified in 1987, archbishop Teofilius Matulionis (1873–1962) was beatified in 2017.